Safeguarding Privacy in Edge Speech Understanding with Tiny Foundation Models: Background and Motivation

 \subsection{Background}

 \paragraph{Spoken language understanding} (SLU) has been widely researched in recent days.
-From the conventional cascading automatic speech recognition (ASR) and natural language understanding (NLU) pipeline, recent models follow an end to end approach for speech recognition \cite{qin2021survey}.
+From the conventional cascading automatic speech recognition (ASR) and natural language understanding (NLU) pipeline which is resource intensive, error-prone and slow, recent models follow an end to end pipeline \cite{qin2021survey} where inference is performed directly from speech embeddings to text transcription.

 \paragraph{Named Entity Recognition} (NER) involves identifying and extracting entities from text, such as names, locations, dates etc. \cite{etzioni2005unsupervised}.
 It involves text preprocessing - text tokenization and normalization; using a pretrained NER model to perform feature extraction, that can be lexical, syntactic or contextual features.
 Standard NER performance relies on the robustness of text transcripts.